jurrianlammerts/react-native-reanimated-drag-list/README.md

 3. **Release** to drop the item in its new position
 4. **Scroll** normally with quick swipes - dragging only activates on hold

+### Auto-scroll Behavior

-The list automatically scrolls when you drag an item near the top or bottom edges.
+The list automatically scrolls when you drag an item near the top or bottom edges:

+- **Direction-aware**: Only scrolls when you're actively moving toward the edge
+- **Progressive speed**: Uses an exponential curve - gentle near the threshold, rapid at the edge
+- **Smooth integration**: The dragged item follows the scroll seamlessly

 ## License